Table of Contents

 Spirit of the Game is a set of principles which places the responsibility for fair play on the player.
 Highly competitive play is encouraged, but never at the expense of mutual respect among competitors, adherence to the agreed upon rules or the basic joy of play.

 All players are responsible for knowing, administering and adhering to the rules.
 The integrity of ultimate depends on each player’s responsibility to uphold the Spirit of the Game, and this responsibility should remain paramount.
+Teams are expected to have a spirit captain, a player that has been designated by their team to address, discuss and resolve spirit-related issues at any point throughout the competition with opponents, teammates, coaches and event officials.
+Spirit captains should do spirit scoring with their teams after each game and are responsible for the timely submission of spirit scores.

 It is assumed that no player will intentionally violate the rules; thus there are no harsh penalties for inadvertent infractions, but rather a method for resuming play in a manner that simulates what most likely would have occurred absent the infraction.
 An intentional infraction is cheating and considered a gross offense against the Spirit of the Game.
 Players are morally bound to abide by the rules and not gain advantage by knowingly committing an infraction, or calling one where none exists.